dchristle/sfsig/RFC.md

 ## 5. Alternatives Considered

 1. Fixed set of pre-generated keys
-    - Pro: Keys can be "baked in" to software
+    - Pro: Keys can be "baked in" to software without the need for Internet-based updates
-    - Con: Lacks flexibility and requires periodic updates
+    - Con: Lacks flexibility and still requires periodic updates, for various reasons, which must be done via requiring users to download a software update

 2. Per-message digital signatures
     - Pro: Very high security
-    - Pro: No impact from message loss, since the same signal report/acknoledgement message contains the digital signature
+    - Pro: No impact from message loss, since the same signal report/acknowledgement message contains the digital signature
     - Con: Reduces QSO efficiency.
 If the signature is ~185-bits, that leaves only 144 bits for signal reports/acknowledgements out of the 329-bit total in a standard message.
+Using a much smaller signature in an attempt to mitigate efficiency loss risks making the signatures too easy to forge, defeating the purpose.

 ## 6. Cross-cutting Concerns

 ### 6.1 Security

-- The BN254 curve provides ~100 bits of security, but is slightly too large, so we need to find a smaller curve
+- The BN254 curve provides ~100 bits of security, but is slightly too large, so we need to find a smaller curve.
+There are several parameterized curve families
 - 20-bit hash per RRR message maintains low overhead while providing adequate security

 ### 6.2 Performance

+- Any Authenticated Signature message transmitted after an RRR message can be used to validate the RRR message.
+- This implies the expected time `t` for a Hound to verify with message loss probability `p` and Authentication Signature transmission period `T` follows a geometric distribution:
+  - `E(t) = T/2 + (T/(1-p) - T) = T/2 + pT/(1-p)`
-- Expected time for a Hound to verify: 3.75 minutes (at 20% message loss)
+- Expected time for a Hound to verify at `T = 5 minutes`:
+   - 3.75 minutes @ 20% message loss
+   - 5.83 minutes @ 40% message loss
+   - 22.5 minutes @ 80% message loss
+   - 47.5 minutes @ 90% message loss
 - 95% chance of validation within 7.5 minutes (at 20% message loss)
-- QSO throughput efficiency: ~90% (assuming 5-minute intervals for special authenticated state messages)
+- QSO throughput efficiency: ~90% for `T = 5 minutes`, 95% for `T = 10 minutes`

 ### 6.3 Compatibility